Combinatorics in the exterior algebra and the Bollob\'{a}s Two Families Theorem: Two Families Theorems

 \begin{theorem} Let $(A_1,B_1),\dots,(A_m,B_m)$ be pairs of non-trivial subspaces of a finite-dimensional real vector space.
 Write $a_i= \dim A_i$ and $b_i= \dim B_i$ for $1\leq i\leq m$.
 Suppose that \begin{enumerate}[label=\textup{(\roman*)}] \item $\dim(A_i \cap B_i) = 0 $ for $1 \leq i \leq m$, \item $\dim(A_i \cap B_j) > 0$ for $1 \leq i < j \leq m$, and \item $a_1 \leq a_2 \leq \dots\leq a_m$ and $b_1 \geq b_2 \geq \dots \geq b_m$. \end{enumerate} Then

 \end{theorem} We prove this in the next subsection.
 The proof works in varying levels of the exterior algebra and over vector spaces of varying dimension.
-For this, we will use the Local LYM inequalities of Section~\ref{sec:setup} and the projection and wedging bounds of Section~\ref{sec:projections}.
+For this, we will use the upwards Local LYM inequality of Section~\ref{sec:LYMup} and the projection and wedging bounds of Section~\ref{sec:projections}.

 A combinatorial version of Theorem \ref{thm:subspaces} follows immediately via a standard construction: \begin{corollary}[Weighted Skew Two Families] Let $(A_1,B_1),\dots,(A_m,B_m)$ be pairs of finite non-empty sets.
 Write $a_i=|A_i|$ and $b_i=|B_i|$ for $1\leq i\leq m$.
 Suppose that \begin{enumerate}[label=\textup{(\roman*)}] \item $A_i \cap B_i = \emptyset$ for $1 \leq i \leq m$, \item $A_i \cap B_j \not= \emptyset$ for $1 \leq i < j \leq m$, and \item $a_1 \leq a_2 \leq \dots\leq a_m$ and $b_1 \geq b_2 \geq \dots \geq b_m$. \end{enumerate} Then